NeuroJSON/jdata/JData_specification.md

 ```
 Such data can also be stored in JSON/UBJSON in two forms:

-* **Array of structs**: the table data can be serialized by grouping records in rows, such as
+* **Array of structures**: the table data can be serialized by grouping records in rows, such as

 ```
    [